narthur/ThemeHandbook/components.md

 ## Smells

+"A code smell is a surface indication that usually corresponds to a deeper problem in the system" ([Martin Fowler](https://www.martinfowler.com/bliki/CodeSmell.html)).

 If you notice any of the following in a theme, it's likely that the theme hasn't been broken into components properly.

 - **A component's Less file contains CSS that's only relevant in a specific context.** A component's Less file should only